jsbean/PitchSpellingTools/Documentation/SpellingAlgorithm.md

 For example, the `Pitch` with a `MIDI` note number of `61`, or a frequency of `277.18 Hz`, is one half-step above `middle c`.
 This pitch can be represented either as a `c sharp` or a `d flat`, each representation being more appropriate for different contexts.

 ### Interval Optimization
-`IntervalQuality` values of various types are preferred to others:i
+`IntervalQuality` values of various types are preferred to others:

 | `IntervalQuality` | Preference |
 | --- | --- |